-"I love the Beatles," Sasha Krapukhina blurted out, her English a bit rough around the edges, but still passable after just three months of on-the-spot practice.
+"I love the Beatles," Sasha Krapukhina blurted out, her English a bit rough around the edges after only three months of practice.
 "They are my favorites! "

 "The threat of war must be abolished," she said.
 "I want to sleep happily, not in fear."

 The Soviet youths, ages 13 to 17, are here as part of the "Bridge of Peace" program sponsored by Peggy Bassett, minister of the Church of Religious Science in Huntington Beach.

 "We are opening our hearts to one another . . .
 I don't think we have time to wait for the heads of government, we have to do it ourselves," Bassett said.
 "Children could teach our politicians how to live in peace and friendship."
 The trip is co-sponsored by the church, and Youth Ambassadors of America, a group that sponsors student-exchange visits.

 The Soviet students have been paired with Orange County teen-agers and the entire group is staying at an undisclosed youth camp in the county.
 On Christmas Eve the Soviets will move into the homes of their hosts to celebrate the holiday.
 Before the trip ends Sunday, the group will visit the Crystal Cathedral to see a performance of the "The Glory of Christmas," as well as tour the Queen Mary and spend a day at Disneyland.

 The Soviet youths, three boys and 12 girls, were chosen because they won an essay contest on the topic of peace.

 A bit weary after a 27-hour flight, the Soviet youths were eager to sample Southern California.

 Asked if she wanted a look at a shopping mall, Krapukhina, the daughter of a Moscow computer company executive, agreed.
 Krapukhina was wide-eyed when she first surveyed the Westminster Mall.